 On June 30, 1999 the Company entered into a Coinsurance and Assumption Agreement (the "Agreement") with Menlo Life Insurance Company ("Menlo Life"), wherein the Company has assumed 100% of the policies in force of Menlo Life.
 The Agreement was not in effect until it was approved by Menlo Life's domiciled state of Arizona and the state of California.
 These approvals were obtained on September 9, 1999 for the Arizona Insurance Department, and on December 9, 1999 for the California Insurance Department.
 Menlo Life will pay consideration to the Company in the form of statutory admitted assets to equal the liabilities assumed.
-The liabilities assumed at December 31, 1999 was approximately \$3,120,000.
-The consideration will be paid in the second quarter of 2000.
+The consideration will be paid when the policies in force have been converted onto the Company's computer system.
+It is anticipated that the conversion will take place during the third quarter of 2001.
+Until then the policies will be administered by Menlo Life.
+The net amount to be paid at December 31, 2000, is \$2,711,329.

-At December 31, 1999, \$21,066,134 of the Company's consolidated stockholders' equity represents the statutory stockholders' equity of the Company's insurance subsidiaries.
+At December 31, 2000, \$22,715,000 of the Company's consolidated stockholders' equity represents the statutory stockholders' equity of the Company's insurance subsidiaries.
 The life insurance subsidiaries cannot pay a dividend to its parent company without the approval of insurance regulatory authorities.